Weight Loss Manchester Hypnotherapy

-Read through the following list – how many can you identify with?
+Read through the following list – how many factors can you identify with?

 Losing weight begins with eating healthy food.
-A daily diet of breakfast cereal, supermarket sandwiches, sugary snacks, and carb-heavy evening meals will make you fat.
-Only a balanced diet (the right mix of protein, non-starchy carbs and healthy fat) promotes weight loss.
+A daily diet of breakfast cereal, supermarket sandwiches, sugary snacks, and carb-heavy evening meals will make you overweight.
+Only a balanced diet (the right mix of protein, carbs, and healthy fats) promotes weight loss.
 You cannot lose weight without making this change.

 To a large extent, this means better preparation.
 We ‘fall off the wagon’ more when we’re underprepared.
 Devising meal plans, buying healthy ingredients and preparing food takes effort.
 This can be made easier with hypnotherapy and other techniques.